Pikmin Bloom

-Pikmin Bloom is a 2021 augmented reality mobile game in the Pikmin series, developed and published by Niantic.
-Like Pokémon Go, it rewards players for spending time outside.
-The player's real-world movements are rewarded with items for Pikmin creatures.
-Its worldwide rollout began in late October 2021.
+Pikmin Bloom is a 2021 augmented reality mobile game in the Pikmin series, originally developed and published by Niantic, and owned by Scopely as of 2025.

+Similar to Pokémon Go, Pikmin Bloom rewards players for spending time outside.
+The player's real-world movements correlate to the production of items for Pikmin creatures.

+The game's worldwide rollout began in late October 2021.

 Gameplay

 Pikmin Bloom is an augmented reality mobile game in the Pikmin series.
-For wandering and spending time outside, players are rewarded with items that can either grow or feed Pikmin creatures that appeared throughout the main Pikmin trilogy.
+For wandering and spending time outside, players are rewarded with items that can either grow or feed Pikmin creatures that appeared throughout the main Pikmin games.

-The walking player is depicted as a Nintendo Account Mii (or one with limited customization for those without such an account) leading Pikmin, creating a trail of blossoming flowers on the map, and the Pikmin can find items.
+The walking player is depicted as a Nintendo Account Mii (or one with limited customization for those without such an account) leading Pikmin, creating a trail of blossoming flowers on the map with flower petals collected from Pikmin, and the Pikmin can find items.
 This includes fruit and costumes.
-The Pikmin grow flowers on their heads when fed, which in turn can be used to plant more flowers on the map.
-Players can explore to collect flowers of different pigments specific to a location.
-There are planned, collaborative multiplayer events involving large flowers.
+The Pikmin grow flowers on their heads when fed nectar, which in turn produces more flower petals, and then plant more flowers on the map.
+Local landmarks are represented as either big flowers, from which flower nectar can be collected, or as mushroom, which can be destroyed by Pikmin collaboratively with other players in a mushroom battle.
+There are also planned, collaborative multiplayer events and challenges involving large flowers.

 The game is free-to-play.
 Like Niantic's Pokémon Go, the player can use real-world money to purchase virtual coins to boost progress.

 The player can take real photographs with virtual Pikmin.
 The lifelogging component, inspired by Olimar's daily ship logs from the first Pikmin game, encourages the player to make and caption photos for daily calendar entries.
 The game app connects with Apple Health and Google Fit to count steps but has no smartwatch connection.

-Development
+Development and release

 Niantic developed Pikmin Bloom under license from Nintendo after having previously collaborated on Pokémon Go.

 It was first announced in 2021.
 Global rollout began in Australia and Singapore on October 27, 2021, North and South America on October 28, Japan on November 1, and lastly it was available worldwide by November 2.

-Niantic has planned retail location partnerships.

 Reception

+Pikmin Bloom received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 Early reviewers likened Pikmin Bloom to a gamified fitness experience, similar to fitness apps that convert daily steps taken into coins and minigames.
+Jess Reyes of Digital Trends wrote that Pikmin Bloom was "more a Nintendo fitness app than a video game", comparing it to Pokémon Go.

 Some Android users using Android 11 or 12 at the game's launch reported delayed notifications including SMS messages.
 Initial reports of the delayed notifications were reported during beta testing.
 Niantic acknowledged the issues on November 5 and released two updates which minimize the delayed notifications.

-Pikmin Bloom was downloaded 2 million times in 2 weeks after its launch, and as of May 2022, the game has grossed $5.3 million since its release.
+Pikmin Bloom was downloaded two million times in two weeks after its launch, and as of April 2024, the game had grossed $44 million since its release.